JonGarbayo/absalign/README.md

 ###Why do I use ``left: 100%`` and a transform instead of ``right: 0``?
 Hum, very simple: you can't apply a CSS transition between **two different properties**, as ``left`` and ``right`` here.
 So, to keep it **animatable**, I choose to only use ``top`` and ``left``, and let ``bottom`` and ``right`` to the mob ;)
+If you don't need to change the absalign class of an element, or if you need to animate it with transforms, you should consider using the ``strict`` classes (see the "How to use it" part).